Click here to book your gymnastics classes in Wigan and Lowton NOW

 National Pathway

-A competitive pathway set by British Gymnastics, offering gymnasts the opportunity to progress through Grades and qualify for National Finals.
-This pathway is designed for dedicated athletes training at a high level with a strong focus on performance and long-term development.
+The National Pathway follows the British Gymnastics competitive structure, providing gymnasts with the opportunity to progress through Grades and qualify for National Finals.
+This pathway is designed for dedicated athletes training at a high level with a strong focus on long-term athlete development and competitive performance.

-National 1 (N1) – An entry-level national squad for gymnasts working towards Preparation Grades and introductory competitions, including North West Tin level.
+An entry-level national squad for gymnasts beginning their competitive journey within the British Gymnastics Grades structure.
+Gymnasts work towards Preparation Grades alongside introductory competitions, including North West Tin level events.

 Training: 12 hours per week